The meaning of the sleep phases

 1. How does our sleep work?

 Our sleep is essential for our energy balance and numerous important recovery, repair and building processes in our brain, tissue and cells.
-Sufficient, restful sleep is therefore one of the most important foundations for healthy body function and an efficient, healthy everyday life.
-Experts generally recommend that adults sleep 7 - 8 hours per night - and that's not a coincidence.
-Every night our sleep is made up of different sleep cycles, which in turn consist of different sleep stages: the falling asleep phase, the light sleep phase, two deep sleep phases and REM sleep.
-In order to feel rested in the morning, it is very important to go through enough sleep cycles and give the body time to regenerate.
-We give you an overview of the different sleep stages and explain what importance the individual phases have for a restful sleep.
+Sufficient and restful sleep is therefore one of the most important foundations for healthy body function and an efficient, healthy everyday life.
+Experts generally recommend that adults sleep 7-8 hours a night - and that is not without reason.
+Every night our sleep is made up of different sleep cycles, which in turn consist of different sleep stages: the falling asleep phase, light sleep phase, two deep sleep phases and REM sleep.
+To feel refreshed in the morning, it is very important to go through enough sleep cycles and give the body time to regenerate.
+We give you an overview of the different sleep stages and explain the importance of the individual phases for restful sleep.

 2. The sleep phases at a glance

-The sleep phase refers to the last minutes before “real” sleep.
-In this phase, the body switches off, relaxes and comes to rest.
-For adults, falling asleep takes around 5-20 minutes.
+The falling asleep phase refers to the last few minutes before “real” sleep.
+During this phase, the body switches off, relaxes and calms down.
+In adults, the phase of falling asleep takes about 5-20 minutes.

-During this period of sleep, our muscles relax, pulse and breathing become more even and the body temperature drops.
-We spend almost half of our sleep time in this rather superficial sleep, in which we are still quite susceptible to external stimuli such as noise or light.
+During this period of sleep, our muscles relax, our pulse and breathing become more regular and our body temperature drops.
+We spend almost half of our sleeping time in this rather superficial sleep, in which we are still quite susceptible to external stimuli such as noise or light.
 On average, we reach the light sleep phase about 15 minutes after falling asleep.

 REM sleep phase